 Just saying these words makes you that much closer to failing.
 These words scream; “I don’t believe in myself!
 I see my limitations!
 I am afraid of failing!”
 Those are not the words of a confident person.

 Confident people look a challenge in the eye and say; “I can.”
 Just saying “I can” makes you that much closer to success.
 These words scream; “I believe in my abilities!
 I am capable of achieving anything!
 I am not afraid!”
 Remember that failure is not a crime, but not trying is.
 Give yourself the benefit of the doubt.
-Again, mindset is half the battle.
+Again, a mindset is half the battle.
 In the famous word of William Ward; “If you can imagine it, you can achieve it.
 If you can dream it, you can become it.”

 Look the part